carpentries/lesson-development-training/episodes/11-exercises.md

 In addition to providing formative assessments for instructors, exercises help move new skills and concepts into long-term memory by providing learners an opportunity to practice what was recently learned.
-Exercises should occur regularly throughout the lesson because they move items to long-term memory and free up learners' working memory for new items.
+Exercises should occur frequently throughout the lesson because they move items to long-term memory and free up learners' working memory for new items.

 Creating exercises builds upon the learning objectives you created earlier in the lesson design process.
 You can design exercises based on the actions/skills you described in your learning objectives (the learning outcomes you intend for the lesson).
-You can benefit here from creating learning objectives with specific action verbs.
+This will be easier if your wrote learning objectives with specific action verbs.
 Specific verbs can help you decide what action you want the learners to perform in the exercise.
 E.g. actions such as "explain" and "describe" may be better assessed by discussions and multiple choice questions, while "solve," "construct," "test" and other